-ADDRESSING THE SKILLS GAP:

-TAKING A COMPREHENSIVE APPROACH

-TO UPSKILLING AND RESKILLING
+ADDRESSING THE SKILLS GAP: TAKING A COMPREHENSIVE APPROACH TO UPSKILLING AND RESKILLING

-Key Trends Driving the Need for Reskilling and Upskilling Talent

-The fundamental view of how skills fit into the business landscape is changing.
+Key Trends Driving the Need for Reskilling and Upskilling Talent The fundamental view of how skills fit into the business landscape is changing.
 Key trends include a shortened shelf life of learned skills, shifting skills due to technology disruption, and a pure lack of available talent, creating greater competition.
-While these realities face businesses daily, the truth is employers have options to address and mitigate these risks.
+While these realities face businesses daily, the truth is employers have Shortened Half-Life of Skills options to address and mitigate these risks.